 Get exclusive member benefits & effect social change.
 Join Today

-Over the course of three to four days red spots will erupt on the child’s skin.
-These spots can develop anywhere on the body but are most commonly seen on the arms, thighs, and buttocks.
-The disease usually begins in the legs and moves upward toward the face.
-As the condition progresses, the red spots on the legs may begin to appear purple.
-This means small capillaries are leaking blood into the affected areas.
-These spots will develop into itchy blisters filled with fluid.
+Over the course of three to four days, red spots will develop on your child’s skin.
+These spots can develop anywhere on the body, but they’re most commonly seen on the arms, thighs, and buttocks.
+In most cases, the spots gradually move upward toward the face.
+As the condition progresses, the red spots may begin to appear purple.
+This often occurs once the capillaries, or small blood vessels, start to leak blood into the affected areas.
+These spots will eventually develop into itchy blisters filled with fluid.

-There may have swelling and tenderness in the abdomen and lymph nodes.
+Your child may also experience swelling and tenderness in the abdomen and lymph nodes.
 These symptoms can last anywhere between two and three months.

 A copper-colored patch of skin can also be a sign of acrodermatitis.
 The patch will likely be flat and feel firm to the touch.
-If hepatitis B is the cause of the acrodermatitis there may be a yellow tint to the skin and eyes.
-This is a sign of jaundice.
-Jaundice will usually appear within 20 days of the first sign of symptoms.
+If hepatitis B is the underlying cause of acrodermatitis, there may be a yellow tint to your child’s skin and eyes.
+This is a symptom of jaundice.
+Jaundice will usually appear within 20 days after the onset of symptoms.

 Written by: Carmella Wint, Matthew Solan, and Erica Cirino

 Medically reviewed on: Mar 01, 2016: Debra Sullivan, PhD, MSN, RN, CNE, COI

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.